Hot Gnus: Africa’s Great MigrationJuly 9, 2018

 The largest annual mammal migration on the planet has begun — several weeks ahead of schedule.
 Spurred by a rainy season short on rain, the rushing army of wildebeest (also known as the gnu) has mobilised early.
 Already, they are heading north across the Serengeti into the fragrant grasslands of Kenya’s Maasai Mara.
 Reaching speeds up to 40mph, they’ll travel as far as 1000 miles each year to reach the fertile grasses they need to feed.

-Who has the best seat in the house for the grand spectacle?
+Who has the best seat in the house for this unbelievable safari?

 Wheels Up, Wildebeest Everywhere

-My party is airborne at dawn, floating in a striped hot-air balloon over the endless plains of the Maasai Mara.
+My safari party is airborne at dawn, floating in a striped hot-air balloon over the plains of Africa.
 Part Jules Verne, all David Attenborough, we’re so close to the four-legged action it feels like we’re grazing the grazers themselves.

 “Err!
 Errr!
 Err!
 Err!”
 These guys make a huge racket.
 A cacophony of grunts and moans rises on the breeze as our balloon drifts elegantly over the warm air.
 “Err!
 ERR!!
 ERRRR!!”
 While the galloping mass is obviously travelling in one general direction, any number of them is running sideways and backwards at the same time, changing angle and direction like Scrabble letters in a bag.